-In response to materials and finishes, submissions included suggestions for brick, paintwork and art for the Intake Substation building.
+In response to materials and finishes, submissions included suggestions for brick, paintwork and art for the North Melbourne electrical substation building.

-The external materials and finishes presented in the Intake Substation Development Plan are indicative, noting materiality will be dictated by security and technical constraints.
-CYP will consider suggested options and seek to further develop the architectural design of the Intake Substation building during the detailed design phase of the Project.
+The external materials and finishes presented in the North Melbourne electrical substation Development Plan are indicative, noting materiality will be dictated by security and technical constraints.
+CYP will consider suggested options and seek to further develop the architectural design of the North Melbourne electrical substation building during the detailed design phase of the Project.

 Cable route alignment